carrefinho/visorbearer-zmk-module/README.md

 > [!IMPORTANT]
 >
-> Recent updates have introduced breaking changes to naming conventions.
+> This module has been upgraded to work with the Zephyr 4.1 version of ZMK.
+There are some naming changes and new features.
 If you're upgrading from an earlier version, you'll need to update your configuration:
 >
 > **Behavior Devicetree File:**
 > - At the top of your keymap: `#include <behaviors/led_bars.dtsi>` → `#include <behaviors/visorbearer_led.dtsi>`